 As an activist, Allie has been to numerous demonstrations and travelled to international meetings where she has met IPCC scientists.
 She describes one of them who “…broke down in tears and hugged me, saying: ‘you’re the reason I still wake up in the morning.’”
 Rougeot adds that at the same events “…you’re meeting these people that are not afraid of saying that we need to rethink a whole new system.”

 In Canada, one of the main concerns motivating Rougeot’s climate activism are issues facing frontline Indigenous communities across the country.
 “Indigenous people are suffering not only from the effects of climate change, it’s going to be worse in northern communities, with food scarcity, with the spread of disease.
 But they are also suffering from the causes of it, they’re getting pipelines [built] on their land,” she says.
 Rougeot expresses similar concerns for vulnerable populations across the country where climate change increasingly effects “…the people that are living, not like me on campus, basically, but anyone who has a house that’s in proximity to a body of water … In Alberta, it was with the fires.
 We very much have communities affected.”

 As this story is published (July 2021), northern Canada experiences terrible wildfires and summer temperature records.

 Fears and hopes

-One of the problems, as Allie sees it, is that a lot of people’s income relies on high carbon-emitting industry. – So until we also have a government that says hey, we’re actually going to help you transition, I don’t see why individuals would quit their jobs in a pipeline, because you can’t ask that from someone.
-So I think we have actually huge barriers, but I’d say, yeah, the first one is probably this huge corporate power here.
+One of the factors limiting climate action in Canada, and North America, as Rougeot sees it, is an economic system and livelihoods that remain deeply reliant on carbon-intensive industry: “So until we also have a government that says hey we’re actually going to help you transition, I don’t see why individuals would quit their jobs in a pipeline … you can’t ask that from someone.
+So, I think that we actually have huge barriers [to climate action], but I’d say, yeah, the first one is probably this huge corporate power here.”